 Dr. Megan Sheridan is an assistant professor of music education at the University of Florida, where she teaches undergraduate and graduate courses.
 She received her Ph.D. in music from The Ohio State University, her master of arts in music and music education from Teachers College, Columbia University, and her bachelor of music in music education from Westminster Choir College of Rider University.
 Dr. Sheridan is Kodály certified and has completed Level II Orff-Schulwerk training.
-She currently serves as the National Conference Choir Committee Chair for the Organization of American Kodály Educators and is on the editorial board for General Music Today, an internationally distributed journal.
+She currently serves on the editorial board for the Journal of General Music Education.
 Locally, Dr. Sheridan frequently works with the Gainesville Youth Chorus and is a member of their board of directors.
 Prior to teaching at the university level, Dr. Sheridan taught elementary general and choral music in public and private schools in Pennsylvania and Maryland.
 She was also the director of the Victory Choir, a choir of cancer survivors and caregivers, at The James Cancer Hospital in Columbus, Ohio.